data-8/kubeadm-bootstrap/README.md

    b.
 Run `kubectl --namespace=kube-system get pod`.
 Everything should be in
       `Running` state.
 If it's still `Pending`, give it a couple minutes.
 If they are in `Error` or `CrashLoopBackoff` state, something is wrong.
-Here's an example of what it might look like:

    c.
 Do `curl localhost`.
 It should output `404 Not Found`.
 This means network
       traffic into the cluster is working.
 If your master node also has an external